What is a Community of Practice?

 Who can join?

 Anyone with an interest in teaching and learning!
-We welcome undergraduate and graduate students, faculty, staff and all others with a teaching or learning role or interest.
-To join a community of practice, visit the links below or email email@example.com
+We welcome undergraduate and graduate students, faculty, staff, and all others with a teaching or learning role or interest.
+To join a community of practice, visit the links on the left or email firstname.lastname@example.org.

 Active Communities of Practice

-The following communities are facilitated by CTLT in partnership with units across UBC campus.
+The following communities are facilitated by CTLT in partnership with units across the UBC campus, and are open to new participants:

 - Course Design